RunLLM/datahub/docs/api/restli/restli-overview.md

 ###### Filtering

 In addition to performing full-text search, you can also filter explicitly against fields marked as @Searchable in the corresponding aspect PDLs.
+The filtering can be done using either AND or OR conditions, but not both simultaneously.

 For example, to perform filtering for a chart with title "Baz Chart 1", you could issue the following query: